 Practical Example: Analyzing FTP Traffic in DVTA

-Scenario: The application performs a backup by uploading data via FTP.
+The application performs a backup by uploading data via FTP.
 We want to inspect this traffic.

 Steps: